-- 1. An Examination Committee member within the student's primary research field, (see "Organizational Structure" on pg.
-6), chosen and invited by the student and Supervisor; - 2.
-The student's Supervisor; - 3.
-Supervisory Committee members (if unavailable, Supervisory Committee members must be replaced by at least one Department faculty member upon approval by the Graduate Coordinator); - 4.
+- 1. A Molecular Genetics Department member within the student's primary research field, chosen and invited by the student and Supervisor.
+This person must not have been involved with the student's research project. - 2.
+The student's Supervisor. - 3.
+Supervisory Committee members (usually 1 or 2) - 4.
 An External Examiner/Appraiser (a faculty member from another university, who must be at least an Associate or Full Professor or equivalent).
 The External Examiner must have an arm's length relationship to both the candidate and the supervisor.
 The student is not permitted to have any contact with the examiner prior to the exam.
 An External Examiner cannot be used more frequently than once every two years for committees with substantive overlap of members with whom the external has served within the past two years (i.e. more than three voting members.).
 The External Examiner is selected by the student and Supervisor. - 5.
 An Academic Faculty Member from another University of Toronto department.
 This examiner cannot have been closely involved in the supervision of the thesis.
 This member is selected by the student and Supervisor. - 6.
 An Exam Committee Chair a non-voting member appointed by the School of Graduate Studies.